RiccardoPeruzzi/KE-project/README.md

 This repository contains the full implementation of a fraud detection system developed as part of the university project in Knowledge Engineering.

-The project explores multiple paradigms—decision tables, logic programming, ontology engineering, and semantic querying—to design a smart system capable of evaluating financial transactions and identifying suspicious patterns based on geographic, economic, and behavioral risk indicators.
+The project explores multiple paradigms : decision tables, logic programming, ontology engineering, and semantic querying.
+The goal was to design a smart system capable of evaluating financial transactions and identifying suspicious patterns based on geographic, economic, and behavioral risk indicators.

 ## Overview